danburonline/parola-chat/doc/how-to-develop-locally.md

 REGION=
 ```

-- `yarn install` to install all the Node dependencies
+- `yarn` to install all the Node dependencies
 - `yarn dev` to start the local server
 - `yarn build` to create a production build
 - `yarn start` to start the build NextJS app